 On the patio, the men had set plates.
 Since they knew beer was not entirely to her liking, they brought out some red wine for her.
 Someone had even picked a bouquet of roses from the garden that Esther, Trevor’s grandmother, had once tended so carefully.
 Country music played in the background, and she laughed.
 These two country boys had warned her that it would grow on her, and so it had.
 While Trevor was setting the food, on the table, Jenn asked Granddad, “May I have this dance?”

 “Of course,” he replied, and the two practiced her two-step.
 “Getting the hang of it gal,” Granddad laughed as the two twirled around the patio.

 Trevor laughed, “Stop stealing my girl and let’s eat.”

 Driving home, she couldn’t stop thinking of what he meant about too soon.
-She couldn’t stop thinking about what grand dad had said.
+She couldn’t stop thinking about what granddad had said.
 Could it be true?
 Did Trevor really love her?
 She knew they had only been together for three months, but she knew she had fallen in love with this man.
-She wanted to talk to Trevor and discover what he meant, but at the same time, she felt frightened and wasn’t sure if she really wanted to know.
-She had misgivings about the whole situation.
+Jenn wanted to talk to Trevor and discover what he meant, but at the same time, Jenn felt frightened and wasn’t sure if she wanted to know.
+The woman had misgivings about the whole situation.